banzaicloud/one-eye-docs/docs/quickstart/_index.md

     <!-- FIXME: Resource requirements? -->

-1. (Optional) If you want to test One Eye in a multicluster environment, create one more cluster.
+1. (Optional) If you want to test [One Eye in a multicluster environment](/docs/one-eye/quickstart/multicluster/), create one more cluster.
-1. Create an object store.
+1. (Optional) To store your data for longer period, create an object store.
+If you are just running a quick test, you don't necessarily need an object store.

     You will need an object store.
 Thanos supports many types of object storage, see the [official Thanos documentation](https://thanos.io/tip/thanos/storage.md/) for details.